icmutualaid/icma-website/README.md

 ## Roadmap

-Currently, we're following along with [the Flask tutorial](https://flask.palletsprojects.com/en/3.0.x/tutorial/)!
+We've stolen some basic blogging features from [the Flask tutorial](https://flask.palletsprojects.com/en/3.0.x/tutorial/).

+We should improve upon these features by swapping out the plain text blog interface with a feature-rich WYSIWYG like CKEditor.

-Then, we'll customize the website's appearance, audit it for accessibility, deploy it on our webserver, and get the blog up and running.
+We need to customize the website's appearance, audit it for accessibility, deploy it on our webserver, and get the blog up and running.

 Then, we'll decide on wiki software and implement it.
 We'll either include that software in this project or host it separately and include a link.